 In other words, a general contractor is essentially a project manager.
 They will handle all the technical and legal details of completing the project and ensure that it sticks to an established timeline.
 If there are any problems on the construction site, then they are the one who handles them.

-Types of General Contractors
+- Traditional General Contractors

-Generally speaking, there are two types of general contractors: traditional and design-build pros.
+Generally speaking, there are two types of general contractors, traditional and design-build pros.
 Traditional contractors will implement project plans designed by someone else and implement them as close to the original design as possible.
 Traditional contractors typically use designs made by architects or engineers.

 In contrast, design-build contractors will usually work with the client to conceptualize and put together a final design for the project.
 Design-build contractors take a more comprehensive role and assist with the planning and implementation of design features.
-This allows them to make changes more dynamically on site.
+This allows them to make changes more dynamically on-site.

 Every state in the US has specific licensing requirements for general contractors.
 They must pass a test showing competency and provide other things like proof of liability coverage and a business address.